Skip to main content

 It's possible for users to stop using Kratom on their own—depending on how much they've been taking and for how long.
 Others, though, may go through withdrawal symptoms and need to get help.

-"There are folks who are tapering themselves off of it once they realize that it's not helping them anymore," Cook said.
+"There are folks who are tapering themselves off of it once they realize that it's not helping them anymore," Cook says.
 "And then there are folks that can't get off themselves.
 They've tried it, but the withdrawal syndrome is pretty severe."